GoogleChrome/developer.chrome.com/site/en/docs/apps/nativeMessaging/index.md

 the native messaging host in that case are ignored.

-On Windows, the native messaging host is also passed a command line argument with a handle to the calling chrome native window: `--parent-window=<decimal handle value>`.
-This lets the native messaging host create native UI windows that are correctly focused.
+On Windows, the native messaging host is also passed a command line argument with a handle to the calling Chrome native window: `--parent-window=<decimal handle value>`.
+This lets the native messaging host create native UI windows that are correctly parented.
+Note that this value will be 0 if the calling context is a background script page.

 ## Connecting to a native application {: #native-messaging-client }